Frequently Asked Questions about South Pacific Private

 Can I leave the facility and come back if needed?
 All clients are to remain on SPP grounds unless granted special permission by the multidisciplinary team including their treating psychiatrist.
 Clients may be given permission to leave the facility for court attendance and specialist medical appointments etc., if it is considered safe by the team for the client to do so.

 Can my family visit?
 Yes.
 Our visiting hours are on Sunday from 1.30-3.30pm.
 Visits take place once during your time in treatment and are arranged in conjunction with our MDS team.
-We recommend that all family and visitors park on Carrington Parade (instead of Beach or Ellen Streets which can get congested as they are residential streets).
+We recommend that all family and visitors park on Carrington Parade and avoid parking on Beach and Ellen Streets in order to minimise disruption to local residents.

 What can I do if I have concerns for the mental health of a family member either during or post treatment?
 Please call reception on 02 9905 3667 and our team will support you to talk with the most relevant member of staff to address your concerns.